libp2p/js-libp2p/examples/chat/README.md

 1. Run the listener in window 1, `node listener.js`
 2. Run the dialer in window 2, `node dialer.js`
 3. Type a message in either window and hit _enter_
-4. Tell youself secrets to your hearts content!
+4. Tell yourself secrets to your hearts content!